Florida Home Care

 What are the signs to look for?

-Have you noticed your loved one is spending less and less time managing their hygiene or personal appearance.
-They may stop brushing their teeth or let their facial hair grow in an unkempt fashion when they didn’t before.
-Are they going longer periods of time in the same clothing, or neglecting relatively scheduled eating habits?
-Grooming and hygiene live under the umbrella of ADLs, and as such a Personal Care Assistant may help with these tasks.
+Have you noticed that your loved one is spending less and less time managing their hygiene or personal appearance?
+For instance, they may stop brushing their teeth or allow their facial hair to grow in an unkempt fashion when they did not do so before.
+Additionally, are they going for longer periods in the same clothing or neglecting their previously scheduled eating habits?
+Since grooming and hygiene fall under the umbrella of activities of daily living (ADLs), a personal care assistant may help with these important tasks.

-Is your loved one forgetting things more frequently?
-Typically, people forget things sometimes, but if you notice they are forgetting simple tasks they normally perform regularly, this may be a a sign that assistance is necessary.
+Moreover, is your loved one forgetting things more frequently?
+Typically, people forget things from time to time; however, if you notice that they are forgetting simple tasks they normally perform regularly, this may indicate that assistance is necessary.

-It is not uncommon for elderly adults to experience trouble walking, getting up from a seated position or need help getting in and out of bed.
-Signs like this can be dangerous.
-The risk of a fall increases as mobility declines.
-The aide of a home care caregiver may assist with moving around the house safely.
+Furthermore, it is not uncommon for elderly adults to experience trouble walking, getting up from a seated position, or needing help getting in and out of bed.
+Signs like these can indeed be dangerous; in fact, the risk of a fall increases as mobility declines.
+Consequently, the aide of a home care caregiver may assist with moving around the house safely.

-Did you notice your loved one’s home is in disarray?
-Have they usually shown signs of tidiness or regular cleanliness, and now the home is disheveled and dirty.
-In Home Aides may assist in normal household maintenance like dusting and sweeping, cleaning the kitchen or doing laundry.
+Lastly, did you notice that your loved one’s home is in disarray?
+If they have usually shown signs of tidiness or regular cleanliness, yet now the home appears disheveled and dirty, this could indicate a problem.
+In-home aides can assist with normal household maintenance tasks, such as dusting and sweeping, cleaning the kitchen, or doing laundry.
+Overall, recognizing these signs can help determine when additional support is needed for your loved one.

 What Assistance do In-Home Care Aides Provide?